 What is the No Surprises Act?

-The No Surprises Act (NSA) entails new federal protection measures to shield patients from surprise medical bills and took effect on the first day of the year in 2022.
+The No Surprises Act (NSA) entails new federal protection measures to protect patients from surprise medical bills and took effect on the first day of the year in 2022.

 So, in short, the NSA aims to protect consumers from surprise bills arising from medical care.